-For fiscal year 2016, Mr. Roza was deemed to have earned an amount equal to \$290,715 based on his sales team's bookings quota and license and maintenance revenue attainment for such year.
-Mr. Roza's sales commissions for bookings are paid on a monthly basis and his sales commissions for license and maintenance revenue are paid on a quarterly basis.
+For fiscal year 2017, Mr. Roza was deemed to have earned an amount equal to \$276,026 based on his sales team's bookings quota for such year.
+Mr. Roza's sales commissions for bookings are paid on a monthly basis.